microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 - downloadBuild: string # identifier for the resource from which to download artifacts
   artifact: string # identifier for the artifact to download; if left blank, downloads all artifacts associated with the resource provided
   patterns: string | [ string ] # a minimatch path or list of [minimatch paths](tasks/file-matching-patterns.md) to download; if blank, the entire artifact is downloaded
-  root: string # the directory in which to download files, defaults to $PIPELINES_RESOURCESDIR
+  path: string # the directory in which to download files, defaults to $PIPELINE_WORKSPACE
 ```

 ### Examples